Should I Stay on Maui’s North Shore?

 This is an attached 1BR cottage-style unit, with the living area primarily on the second-floor.
 Very private, and distinctly stand-alone from the rest of the building.

 This home is in the Kokomo area of Haiku – which is very central to the whole island.
-We do not disclose precise locations of residential rentals for family security – but I show a Google map below with the pin on Giggle Hill – this home is approximately a half mile south of Goggle Hill.
+I show a Google map below with the pin on Giggle Hill – this home is approximately a half mile south of Goggle Hill.
 This location is within easy reach of all of Maui.
 Wonderful North Shore beaches and Paia Town a 10-15 minute drive.

 I choose to live on this side of the island – it is cooler, less commercial/touristy, and very central for active folks who plan on touring all around the island.